 Because of the company’s support for the military community, specifically National Guardsmen and reservists, the U.S. Department of Defense awarded Lowe’s the 2016 Freedom Award.
 The award is the highest recognition the U.S. government gives employers for their support of employees who serve in the Guard and Reserve.

-Lowe’s was among 15 companies that received the award today during ceremonies at the Pentagon.
+Lowe’s was among 15 companies that received the award during ceremonies at the Pentagon.
 Employees serving in the Guard and Reserve can nominate their company for the award.
-This year, 2,424 companies were nominated for the award.
+In 2016, 2,424 companies were nominated for the award.
 A national selection board comprised of senior Department of Defense officials, business leaders and prior Freedom Award recipients screened the nominations and selected this year’s award recipients.

 We are all focused on our mission at hand, knowing that our families back home are still able to receive medical, dental and vision care from Lowe’s and we can receive differential pay while we are away.—Lt.
 David Nelson, U.S. Navy Reserves and Lowe’s employee